e4och/js-101/README.md

 ## Class List

-The Class List contains methods that lets us manipulate classes in HTML elements.
+The Class List contains methods that let us manipulate classes in HTML elements.

 ### Class List Add

 The **`.classList.add()`** method lets us add classes to an HTML element.
-It takes one input which is the name of the class we want to add to the HTML element.
+It takes one input that's the name of the class we want to add to the HTML element.

 ```html
 <body>